Home > Testing Equipment > How to measure the RPM of a DC motor?

 • (Hz x 60 x 2) / number of poles = no-load RPM

-• ((synchronous speed-rated full-load speed) / (synchronous speed)) x 100 = slip rating
+• ((synchronous speed - rated full-load speed) / (synchronous speed)) x 100 = slip rating

 • To convert the slip rating to RPM: RPM x slip rating = RPM slip

-• To calculate the full-load RPM: RPM &#; RPM slip = full-load RPM
+• To calculate the full-load RPM: RPM - RPM slip = full-load RPM

-Motor RPM Formula Calculation Examples
+Examples of Motor RPM Formula Calculations

 • (Hz x 60 x 2) / number of poles = no-load RPM